AskBob's Best of 2018 - Part One

-I want to send a big THANKS to the 40,000+ readers who made the AskBob website a busy place in 2016!
-I celebrated the 11th anniversary of this newsletter, and there are almost 2000 articles here now.
-Many of you contribute your own comments, which I love.
-Since I'm a numbers guy, I asked my robot to scan the server logs to find the most popular articles.
+I want express my sincere THANKS to you and the 42,365 others who made the AskBob website a busy place in 2018!
+I celebrated the 13th anniversary of this newsletter, and there are over 2500 articles here now.
+Many of you are regular readers and contribute comments, which I love.
+And since I love numbers almost as much as words, I asked my robot to scan the server logs to find the most popular articles of the year.
 Here are ten of the top articles for you to review.
-I hope you'll read each one, leave your own comments, and forward this to a friend...
+I hope you'll read each one, leave your own comments, forward this to a friend, and tell them to sign up for more...

 As always, there were some key concepts that dominated the year in tech.
+Robocallers...
 Windows 10...
-Security...
-Going Wireless, and the Internet of Things.
-Those phrases also popped up often in the most popular items published here during 2016.
+Malware... and Browser Wars.
+Those phrases also popped up often in the most popular items published here during 2018.
 Whether you're a long-time reader, or a recent subscriber, I'm sure you'll enjoy reviewing the first installment of my "Top Ten" list below.
 Part Two will be arriving on Friday.

 I hope you enjoy reading (or re-discovering) each of these, and of course, leave your own comments!
-Tomorrow I'll have Part Two of AskBob's Best of 2016, so stay tuned!
+If you're not a subscriber, you can sign up for AskBob Updates, or forward this to a friend who would enjoy it.
+Soon I'll publish Part Two of AskBob's Best of 2018, so stay tuned!

 The Top Twenty